VincentH-Net/QuickCross/Readme.md

 	    MyAppNavigator.Instance.NavigationContext = this;

-11. Once your app compiles and runs, remove the *YourAppName*Navigator.old.cs, *IYourAppName*Navigator.old.cs and *YourAppName*Application.old.cs
+11. Once your app compiles and runs, remove the *MyApp*Navigator.old.cs, *IMyApp*Navigator.old.cs and *MyApp*Application.old.cs

 Now your app is upgraded.
 NJoy QuickCross!